top of page

 Its construction formed part of a wider expansion of George’s farming operations in Yorkley and at around the same time he also built a meat-store and butcher’s shop in the east wing of the Fountain Inn, The store is now room 9 and the shop is room 8.

-In 1993, after struggling to find suitable tenants, we converted the upper two units into a hostel, called The Fountain Lodge.
-It opened in 1994.
-The lower unit continued to be let as a warehouse, but it was converted to an extension of the hostel in around 1997.
+The building also underwent extensive alterations in 1993.
+After struggling to find suitable tenants, the two units in the original building were converted to a hostel, called The Fountain Lodge, which opened in 1994.
+The lower unit continued to be let as a warehouse until it was converted to become an extension of the hostel in 1997.
 As part of the conversion a doorway was knocked through to connect the original building and the 1950 extension.

 bottom of page